 A process FMEA (Failure Mode and Effect Analysis) will be done by supplier.
 A FMEA is conducted prior to start-up of part production, in order to determine potential failures within the entire manufacturing process of a certain part.
 In a FMEA the supplier evaluates the various process steps stated in the process flowchart and determines the potential failure modes.
-When all potential failure modes are determined the supplier must assess these and give a score between 1 and 10 for the following parameters, severity (how severe are the consequences of the potential failure mode), occurrence (how high are the chances of a potential failure mode).
+When all potential failure modes are determined the supplier must assess these and give a score between 1 and 10 for the following parameters, severity (how severe are the consequences of the potential failure mode), occurrence (how high are the chances of a potential failure mode to occur) and detection (what are the chances of detection of the potential failure mode).